nickcampt/comp20-ncamp/README.txt

 The purpose of this git repository is so that my work can be accessed by anyone who also has access to this git repository.
 This makes it easy for a grader such as Ming to download my directories and see my files on his own machine.

 My favorite assignment / lab was Wedo.
-I like the simpsons and it was a fun assignmnet without a lot of stress.
+I like the Simpsons and it was a fun assignment without a lot of stress.
 It was assigned at a good time as it was when I still was not completely comfortable with web programming, but it helped me build confidence.

 I think that I have grown an immense amount since the start of this course.
 I knew the inspect element / developer tools existed, but I did not know anything about how the web worked.
 Now I feel more comfortable explaining how request response works and what goes into the actual programming of the web.